interest people because their lifestyles are so different to ours. Or

 the grave or help prepare the food for the meal after the funeral.

-AMISH CUSTOMS - DRESSING THE BODY AFTER DEATH
+AMISH CUSTOMS IN DRESSING THE BODY AFTER DEATH

 Upon death the body is washed, and

 clothes used to dress the body are usually made by the family.
 The men

 are dressed in a white vest, white pants and white shirt.
 The women are

 dressed in a long white dress, cap and apron.
 Often the cap and apron